Alejogb1/job-board/blog-data/how-can-i-get-integer-outputs-in-continuous-action-space-ppo-rl.md

 id: "how-can-i-get-integer-outputs-in-continuous-action-space-ppo-rl"
 ---

-Let's unpack this particular challenge, which I've encountered myself more than a few times in my work with reinforcement learning, specifically with Proximal Policy Optimization (PPO).
+this particular challenge, which I've encountered myself more than a few times in my work with reinforcement learning, specifically with Proximal Policy Optimization (PPO).
 It's a common misconception that continuous action spaces inherently preclude discrete, integer outputs; they don't.
 The issue arises from how continuous actions are typically represented and how agents learn to map state inputs to these continuous values, often floating-point numbers between, say, -1 and 1.
-To get actual integer actions from PPO operating in a continuous action space, we need to introduce a discretization or quantization step *after* the policy network has generated its continuous action.
+To get actual integer actions from PPO operating in a continuous action space, we need to introduce a discretization or quantization step _after_ the policy network has generated its continuous action.
 We're not changing the fundamental nature of PPO itself, just adding a processing layer between the policy output and the environment.

 I’ve seen this problem firsthand.
 I once worked on a robotic arm control project.
 We were training the robot to stack blocks, and our initial PPO setup was outputting floating-point values for the movement commands (e.g., 'move arm x units along axis 1'), which was, of course, not acceptable.
 The robot couldn't execute partial moves.
 We needed integer values representing discrete steps or movements.
 That's when I delved deep into post-processing techniques, and that's what I'm going to share with you.